ph4r05/devblog/_posts/2017-12-20-laravel-queues-optimization.markdown

 The number of attempts for performing the delete operation is set to 5.
 It is kind of magic constant approach but works pretty well in practice - shown below.

-The probability the job won't be removed after 5 attempts is very low thus with this workaround job is run exactly once with very high probability.
+The probability of the job won't be removed after 5 attempts is very low thus with this workaround, job is run exactly once with very high probability.

-However the deadlock problem is still present which is a problem for older database servers.
+However, the deadlock problem is still present which is a problem for older database servers.

 ## Deadlock handling - delete mark